kksmiles/asotaw-bot/README.md

 - The bot does support multiple servers with their own queue.
 - However, the audio quality dropped when the bot is playing in multiple servers.
 - I believe, this is due to the fact that the bot is using the same ffmpeg process to play the audio in multiple servers.
-- I will try to fix this issue in the future.
+- I will try to fix this issue in the future when I feel like it.
+- For now, it's recommended to spin up one bot container for each server.

 ## Available commands